 Corfu Holiday Palace Resort

 Corfu Holiday Palace Resort is located close to the city centre.
-It has a unique view of Pontikonisi Island and the lagoon, with access to outdoor and indoor pools and a sandy beach.
+It offers a unique view of Pontikonisi Island and the lagoon and access to outdoor and indoor pools and a sandy beach.

 The resort’s restaurants serve Greek and international cuisine, and guests can enjoy Japanese dishes at the Sushi Bar.